jmfontaine/dotfiles/README.md

 You will need to install a [Powerline-patched font](https://github.com/bhilburn/powerlevel9k/wiki/Install-Instructions#step-2-install-powerline-fonts) for the ZSH theme to render correctly.

+If you need to define confidential data in ZSH such as authentication tokens, you can copy the `zsh/secrets.zsh.dist` file as `zsh/secrets.zsh` and add your secrets there.
+This file is ignored by Git so your secrets won't be commited.

 ## Feedback

 Please report suggestions and improvements to https://github.com/jmfontaine/dotfiles/issues.